thegetty/bronze-guidelines/content/vocabulary/metal plating.md

 ---
 title: metal plating
-weight: 655
+weight: 575
 type: page
 layout: vocabulary
 toc: false
 menu: false
-definition: Generic term referring to the application of a different metal to the surface of a bronze sculpture by a variety of means (mechanical, chemical, electrochemical).
+definition: "Generic term referring to the application of a different metal to the surface of a bronze sculpture by a variety of means (mechanical, chemical, electrochemical).
 Typically, gold and silver are used to plate sculptures, but nickel, zinc, and tin have been used for aesthetic and/or protective reasons.
-When the applied metal is gold or an alloy of gold, it is referred to as %%gilding%%.
+When the applied metal is gold or an alloy of gold, it is referred to as %%gilding%%."
 ---

 {{< q-figure-group grid="3" id="293, 304, 343, 365" >}}

 ## Sources

-Cultural Heritage Publications: {Salter and Gilmour n.d.}
+Cultural Heritage: {Salter and Gilmour n.d.}

 Copper Industry: {Brunhuber 1988}